-The scope and impact of mobile health clinics in the United States: a literature review
+The scope and impact of mobile health clinics in the United States: A literature review

 As the U.S. healthcare system transforms its care delivery model to increase healthcare accessibility and improve health outcomes, it is undergoing changes in the context of ever-increasing chronic disease burdens and healthcare costs.
 Many illnesses disproportionately affect certain populations, due to disparities in healthcare access and social determinants of health.
 These disparities represent a key area to target in order to better our nation’s overall health and decrease healthcare expenditures.
-It is thus imperative for policymakers and health professionals to develop innovative interventions that sustainably manage chronic diseases, promote preventative health, and improve outcomes among communities disenfranchised from traditional healthcare as well as among the general population.
+It is thus imperative for policymakers and health professionals to develop innovative interventions that sustainably manage chronic diseases, promote preventative health, and improve outcomes among communities disenfranchised from traditional healthcare as well as the general population.

 This article examines the available literature on Mobile Health Clinics (MHCs) and the role that they currently play in the U.S. healthcare system.